Introduction to graphic design and illustration

 By the end of this course you should be able to...

-- Have gained practical experience in the different areas of graphic design and illustration.
+• Identify the different areas of graphic design and illustration to inform progression.

 What level is the course and do I need any particular skills?